edenlabllc/rmk/docs/configuration/project-management/dependencies-management-and-project-inheritance.md

    > As a result, in the downstream project's repository, we will have the two loaded versions of `Helmfile` hooks:
    >
    > - One will be relevant for the `deps.bootstrap.infra` repository and the downstream project's repository.
-   > - Another will be relevant for the `kodjin.bootstrap.infra` repository.
+   > - Another will be relevant for the `rmk-test.bootstrap.infra` repository.
    >
    > This mechanism allows for multi-versioning support of the `Helmfile` hooks at different levels of the inheritance.